lab259/errors/README.md

 ```

 In this example, `err` was wrapped twice.
 With a `HttpError` and a
-`ReportableError`.
-In other words, the error returned is a `ReportableError`
+`ErrorWithCode`.
+In other words, the error returned is a `ErrorWithCode`
 with a `HttpError` as `Reason`, this `HttpError` has the original err as `Reason`.

 ### How do the pieces of info get together?